Fhrost0213/MintFinancialExport/mintapi-master/README.md

 ```

 You will notice the login step requires an ius_session and thx_guid.
 These are session
-cookies that must persists.
+cookies that must persist.
 If you choose not to install selenium and chromedriver, you must obtain these values by searching your browser's cookies.
-In Chrome, for example, visit chrome://settings/cookies and type intuit.
+In Chrome, for example, visit chrome://settings/cookies and type intuit (*not* mint).
 Alternatively, you
 can login to Mint manually with your browser in inspect mode and poke around in the network tab.
 Providing these two cookies eliminates the need to 2-step authenticate.
 Mint requires this with
 all new browsers attempting to connect.